Will Friedle: Voice acting

-Friedle's first voice acting role was the lead role in Batman Beyond (1999–2001) where he provided the voice of Terry McGinnis / Batman.
+Friedle's first voice-acting role was the lead role in Batman Beyond (1999–2001) in which he provided the voice of Terry McGinnis / Batman.
 He has reprised this role in multiple DC animated projects such as The Zeta Project (2001), Static Shock (2004), Justice League Unlimited (2004), and Justice League: Crisis on Infinite Earths (2024).
-In April 2014, it was confirmed that Friedle reprised his Batman Beyond role of Terry McGinnis on the Batman Beyond short made by Darwyn Cooke to commemorate the 75th Anniversary of Batman.
+In April 2014, it was confirmed that Friedle reprised his Batman Beyond role of Terry McGinnis on the Batman Beyond short made by Darwyn Cooke to commemorate Batman’s 75th anniversary.
 He also, at one point, replaced Joaquin Phoenix as Kenai in an unsuccessful pilot for a television series based on the 2003 Disney film Brother Bear.

 Friedle voiced Seifer Almasy in the English-language version of the video game Kingdom Hearts II (2005), Gideon Wyeth in the English-language version of the video game Advent Rising (2005), and Jaster Rogue in the English-language version of the video game Rogue Galaxy (2005).
 From 2008 to 2011, he voiced Jaime Reyes / Blue Beetle on Batman: The Brave and the Bold.

-In 2013, Entertainment Weekly commented that "Friedle has largely ditched on-camera acting for voiceover work", though he is "nevertheless best known as Eric Matthews, Cory's cute but dim brother on Boy Meets World".
+In 2013, Entertainment Weekly commented that "Friedle has largely ditched on-camera acting for voiceover work", although he is "nevertheless best known as Eric Matthews, Cory's cute but dim brother on Boy Meets World".
 In 2015, Bustle highlighted that "after Boy Meets World was over, Friedle mostly went on to do mainly animated voice roles" and that he has "provided the voice of characters like Ron Stoppable (Kim Possible), Fang (Teen Titans), Ken Tennyson (Ben 10: Alien Force), and Kid Flash (Teen Titans Go!) — which is literally just a small handful of the numerous cartoons his voice can be heard in, either as a series regular or just for a single episode".

 From 2015 to 2019, he starred as Star-Lord on Guardians of the Galaxy.

 In 2022, he reprised his role of Kashaw Vesh in The Legend of Vox Machina, an adaptation of the web series Critical Role; he originally appeared as Kashaw in the first campaign (2015–2017) of the actual play as a guest player.
 On June 15, 2022, Friedle voiced Radiant Black in a promotional online short.